naheim/rTutorials/manipulatedf.md

 match(myLetters, LETTERS)
 ````

 In the above example ``LETTERS`` is a built in vector of all 26 capital letters.
 One way to 'read' the match call is that is returns the positions of ``myLetters`` in ``LETTERS``.
-Indeed that's what we see as the call returns 14, 1, and 18, which corresond to the positions of N, A, and H in the alphabet.
+Indeed that's what we see as the call returns 14, 1, and 18, which correspond to the positions of N, A, and H in the alphabet.
 Now we can use this function to select the phylum and class functions.

 ````r
 # first look at the columns names of sizeData